mulka/ploverwiki/Top-100-English-Words-in-Plover's-Dictionary.md

 ### 1. the

+`-T`

 The most common word in the English language is reserved to just one key, right-hand `-T`.
-The right hand position makes it easy to combo as the second word in many combination phrases, for example `SKP-T` for "and the".
+The right hand position makes it easy to create two word strokes.
+For example: `SKP-T` for "and the".

 ### 2. be

+`-B`

 Right-hand `-B`.
 The "B" key in Plover just happens to be the "be" key.
 How convenient!
-Writing out "be" like `PWE` is the word part "be^", like in "beware" or "belated".
+Writing out "be" like `PWE` is the word part "be^".
+For example: "beware" or "belated".
 And the phonetic `PWAOE` is "bee"!

 ### 3. to

+`TO`

 Written out by spelling, `TO`.
-Easy to hit and free of conflicts.
-Warning: `O` for "to" in the default dictionary is a misstroke and is not free from word boundaries.
+This is easy to hit and free of conflicts.

+Warning: `O` for "to" in the default dictionary is a misstroke.
+It is not free from word boundaries.

 ### 4. of

+`-F`

 Right-hand `-F`.
-Simple one key stroke, and frees up `OF` to be used for "off".
+This is a simple one key stroke, and it frees up `OF` to be used for "off".

 ### 5. and

+`SKP-`

 `SKP-`.
-An easy to hit stroke with only the left hand, making it a good candidate for starting phrases, like `SKPU` for "and you".
+This is ann easy to hit stroke with only the left hand.
+This makes it a good candidate for starting phrases, like `SKPU` for "and you".

 ### 6. a

+`AEU`

-`AEU`.
-Rather than just `A`, which is used as a prefix for words like "affix" or "arrive".
+`A` is used as a prefix for words like "affix" or "arrive".
 The tense A sound is used to avoid conflicts.
-In some theories, these strokes are mixed, and you could likely safely swap them if you wanted.
+In some theories, these strokes are mixed, and you could swap them safely, if you wanted.

 ### 7. in

+`TPH`

 `TPH` is just the left-hand `N`.
-This combination frees up `EUPB` to be used for the "in^" prefix like in "indoors".
+This combination frees up `EUPB` to be used for the "in^" prefix, like in "indoors".
 Also good for phrases, such as `TPH-T` for "in the".

 ### 8. that

-`THA`.
+`THA`

 We drop the ending T to bring this stroke into the left hand for use at the beginning of phrases.
 Examples: `THAR` for "that are", `THAS` for "that is".

 ### 9. have

+`SR-`

-`SR-`; left-hand `V`.
+This is the left-hand `V`.
 The phonetic version of this would be `HA*F` which is much harder to stroke for such a common word, and the left-hand makes right-hand phrase parts feel more natural, like `SR-T` for "have the".

 `HAF` and `HA*F` get mapped to "half" and "1/2" in the default dictionary, respectively.

 ### 10. I

+`EU`

-`EU`; the `I` chord.
+`I`

 This is a nonphonetic stroke to give space for "eye".
 It's easy to hit and fits in some phrases, such as `SKPEU` for "and I".
 Note that, in some cases, you will use the `AOEU` cluster for I, such as in "I'll" (`AOEUL`) and "I'm" (`AOEUPL`) because the shorter versions are used for other things, in this case "ill" and the word beginning "im^".

 ### 11. it

+`T-`

-Left-hand `T-`, easy to hit and on the left hand for beginning phrases such as `TWAS` for "it was".
+This is easy to hit and on the left hand for beginning phrases such as `TWAS` for "it was".
 Same pattern as for "in" and "if".

 ### 12. for

 `TP-R` (F-R).

-Drops the vowel to save effort for such a common word.
+This drops the vowel to save effort for such a common word.
 If you want to use "for^" the prefix, then use `FAUR`.
 For example, forgone is `FAUR/TKPWOPB`.

 ### 13. not